 Transcription is a roadblock to breaking a story.
 It’s tedious, time-consuming and expensive.
 By the time an interview or news conference has been transcribed, another newsroom has probably already broken the story.
 And typing files yourself is not always an option - especially when there’s a looming deadline.

 There are great ways to get files transcribed much faster and for less money, putting deadlines within reach.
 Advances in speech-to-text technology mean that digital files can be transcribed in minutes instead of days, and for much less money.
 Digital AI transcription software like Trint transcribes files in less time than the original file, and with prices starting at USD$0.20 per minute, the cost is far lower than human transcription services.
 The first 30 minutes are free for new users.

-3. Additional responsibilities of a journalist: it’s a role with many hats
+3. Additional responsibilities of a journalist: a role with many hats